List of Audi vehicles

-The following list of Audi vehicles, including past and present production models, as well as concept vehicles and limited editions.
+The following is a list of Audi vehicles, including past and present production models, as well as concept vehicles and limited editions.
 The current era of Audi production dates to 1968, when present-day owner Volkswagen Group, which had purchased Auto Union from Mercedes-Benz in 1965, debuted the first modern Audi-branded vehicles.
 This revived the Audi nameplate, which was first used in 1910, but was largely supplanted by Auto Union in the 1930s.